Language

 V. Some Phrases Accompanying Should in English

-In English, in addition to the basic Should structures mentioned above, several phrases accompany Should to form common idioms as follows:
+In English, in addition to the basic Should structures mentioned above, several phrases accompany what is should to form common idioms as follows:

 VI.
 Exercises on the Should Structure with Answers

-After learning the theory about the Should structure, let's apply the rules and usage in the small exercise below!
+After learning the theory about the what is should structure, let's apply the rules and usage in the small exercise below!

 1. Exercise